fangjess/CMPT371-Group-8/README.md

 1. Run the server.py file

-2. Get the IP address of the computer that the server is being run on by putting the follow into your terminal:
+2. Get the IP address of the computer that the server is being run on by putting the following into your terminal:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Windows:** `ipconfig | findstr /R "IPv4"`<br>